scorpido74/azure-docs.nl-nl/articles/load-balancer/load-balancer-standard-overview.md

 Load Balancer resources are objects within which you can express how Azure should program its multi-tenant infrastructure to achieve the scenario you wish to create.
 There is no direct relationship between Load Balancer resources and actual infrastructure; creating a Load Balancer doesn't create an instance, capacity is always available, and there are no start-up or scaling delays to consider.

 >[!NOTE]
-> Azure provides a suite of fully managed load balancing solutions for your scenarios.
-If you are looking for TLS termination ("SSL offload") or per HTTP/HTTPS request application layer processing, review [Application Gateway](../application-gateway/application-gateway-introduction.md).
-Raadpleeg [Traffic Manager](../traffic-manager/traffic-manager-overview.md) als u op zoek bent naar wereldwijde DNS-taakverdeling.
-Your end-to-end scenarios may benefit from combining these solutions as needed.
+> Azure biedt een pakket volledig beheerde oplossingen voor taakverdeling voor uw scenario's.
+If you're looking for Transport Layer Security (TLS) protocol termination ("SSL offload") or per-HTTP/HTTPS request, application-layer processing, see [What is Azure Application Gateway?](../application-gateway/overview.md) If you're looking for global DNS load balancing, see [What is Traffic Manager?](../traffic-manager/traffic-manager-overview.md) Your end-to-end scenarios may benefit from combining these solutions.
+>
+> For an Azure load-balancing options comparison, see [Overview of load-balancing options in Azure](https://docs.microsoft.com/azure/architecture/guide/technology-choices/load-balancing-overview).

 ## <a name="why-use-standard-load-balancer"></a>Why use Standard Load Balancer?